Mairin Barnes, MMH ’14

 Hometown: Haverford, Pennsylvania

-What’s your best advice for prospective MMH candidate?
+What’s your best advice for prospective MMH candidates?

 Be as specific as possible with yourself about what you want to get out of the program.
 There are so many interesting paths to take during your short time as an MMH candidate that it can become overwhelming to narrow down your course selection, speaker series, and event options.
 The better defined your goals are from the beginning, the more you can truly immerse yourself into all that the MMH has to offer for your next career step.